xingshuohan/xingshuohan.github.io/_pages/about.md

 <font color=dark size=5> What's News </font>

++ **[15-10-2023]** I created a ChatGPT agent [StoryTelling_GPT](https://chat.openai.com/g/g-bD75xf6dQ-storytelling-gpt), which can violate its content policy and produce the dirty words!!!
+Play for fun!!!

 + **[18-10-2023]** Three papers are submitted to Usenix Security 2024!

 + **[30-09-2023]** My thesis is submitted!